 Yes, you can make good money on Amazon FBA as a third party seller.
 The right ecommerce store can be a profitable business if you put in the work, do your research, pick the right products, use the right tools, and sometimes get a bit lucky when it comes to shoppers seeing your listings.

-In addition to Amazon FBA, other money making opportunities related to Amazon include the Amazon associates program with affiliate links, and you can always join Amazon handmade for selling handcrafted products.
+In addition to Amazon FBA, other money making opportunities related to Amazon include the Amazon associates program with affiliate links (which has many alternatives), and you can always join Amazon handmade for selling handcrafted products.

 None of this is a get rich quick scheme, and it’s definitely not an automatic success.
 But, it can be quite lucrative if your online business is built correctly.